iamshreeram/feedback-api-backfill/README.md

 This python script will backfill Feedback API events.
 Event data is requested from GET feedback/events.json and then individual events are posted to existing webhook endpoint URLs.

-The Feedback API is whitelisted API.
+The Feedback API is a whitelisted API.
 Contact your Twitter account manager for details.

 ## Before you start